leesangjun1903/NLP-and-Audio/LLM/readme.md

 - GPTScore: Evaluate as You Desire
 - Is ChatGPT a Good NLG Evaluator?
 A Preliminary Study
 - Prefix-Tuning: Optimizing Continuous Prompts for Generation
+- P-Tuning v2: Prompt Tuning Can Be Comparable to Fine-tuning Universally Across Scales and Tasks